InnerSourceCommons/InnerSourceLearningPath/README.md

 ## Content Organization

-There are (roughly) four sections to the learning path:
+For now, there are four sections to the learning path each covering a specific topic:

   1. Introduction
   1. Product Owner